Medvedev91/Option1/README.md

 It is not a replacement but an addition to the built-in macOS window management.

+I call it pragmatic because I focus on the features I miss in macOS.
+It is not a replacement but an addition to the built-in macOS window management.

 Customize it for yourself on the `Shared` tab.

 ## Download